Gururaj-Allagi/Gururaj-Allagi/README.md

 -   Robot framework automation using Python
 -   PyTest framework automation using Python
 -   Behave framework automation using Python
--   PlayWrite framework automation using Python
+-   PlayWright framework automation using Python
 -   Cucumber framework automation using Java
 -   Keyword driven framework automation using Java
 -   API and DB Automation